No. 68 Squadron RAF: World War II

 During World War II, a new No. 68 squadron (the first RAF squadron to actually bear the number) was formed at RAF Catterick on 7 January 1941 as a night fighter squadron equipped with Bristol Blenheims and became operational on 7 April before moving to High Ercall.
 In May 1941 No. 68 converted to Bristol Beaufighters and in March 1942 it moved to RAF Coltishall in Norfolk.
-In July 1944 the Squadron converted to de Havilland Mosquitoes.
+In July 1944 the Squadron converted to de Havilland Mosquitos.

 From July 1941 No. 68 Squadron always had a strong element of Czechoslovak airmen in exile, with up to eight flying crews consisting entirely of Czechoslovak personnel.
 One flight of the squadron was Czechoslovak.
 Notable pilots included flying ace Miloslav Mansfeld, who as a Beaufighter pilot shot down numerous Luftwaffe bombers and as a Mosquito pilot shot down two V-1 flying bombs.
 From October 1943 Mansfeld commanded the squadron's "A" flight.

 The poet James Farrar was a Pilot Officer of 68 Squadron.
-He was killed on the night of 25/26 July 1944 when, on patrol over the Thames (as navigator of a Mosquito piloted by Fred Kemp), he was ordered to intercept a V1 flying bomb.
+On the night of 25/26 July 1944, Flt Lt Fred Kemp, with Farrar as navigator, failed to return after being directed to intercept a V-1 flying bomb over the Thames Estuary.
+Kemp's body was later recovered; Farrar was never found.

 Both the Czechoslovak element and the squadron's night fighter service were honoured in 1944 when Air Chief Marshal Charles Steele presented a badge to the squadron that shows an owl's head and has the Czech motto Vždy připraven – "Always prepared" or "Always ready".

 No. 68 Squadron was deactivated on 20 April 1945 with the personnel joining various other units including No. 125 Squadron RAF.